Stake US

 Yes, some sweepstakes casinos offer live dealer games including blackjack, roulette, and baccarat streamed from professional studios.
 Live dealer games are available at larger platforms like Stake.us and Fortune Wins.
 Games use real dealers, authentic casino equipment, and HD video streams for an immersive experience.

 Sweepstakes casinos are online gaming platforms that use a dual-currency system with Gold Coins for free play and Sweeps Coins for prize redemption.
-They operate legally in most US states under sweepstakes law rather than gambling regulations, allowing players to enjoy casino-style games without traditional gambling licenses.
+Availability depends on state law and operator policy, so players should confirm both before registering or trying to redeem prizes.

 Sweepstakes casinos work through a free-to-play model.
 You receive free Gold Coins daily for entertainment play.
 You can optionally purchase coin packages that include bonus Sweeps Coins.
 Sweeps Coins can be used to play games and redeemed for real cash prizes, typically with a minimum redemption of $25-$100.

 Sweepstakes casino availability depends on state law and operator policy.
-Many platforms serve most US states under promotional sweepstakes law, but some states prohibit prize-play access and others impose restrictions.
+Some states currently show broad access, some show limited availability, some have pending changes or legal uncertainty, and some do not currently have prize-play operators serving residents.
 Always check your state's current status and the operator's terms before registering or redeeming prizes.

 Sweepstakes live dealer games operate under promotional sweepstakes law in most US states.
 They are not traditional gambling and do not require gambling licenses.
 However, several states prohibit or restrict sweepstakes casinos - see our Legal Map for the current list.